 You can listen to Kelly chat all things scats and Koalas here: Kelly Smith – Koala Genetics and Conservation – Weeds, Seeds & Dirty Deeds | Podcast on Spotify

-This project is part of the overall Koala Awareness Program which aims to link existing remnant koala habitat through the identification of local private and public properties with suitable koala habitat from Hastings to Tooradin.
+This project is part of the overall Koala Awareness Program which aims to link existing remnant koala habitat through the identification of local private and public properties with suitable koala habitat from Tyabb to Bass.

-The aim of this project is to identify a bio link of suitable koala habitat by connecting and revegetating private properties and public land with koala habitat from Hastings to Tooradin.
+The aim of this project is to identify a bio link of suitable koala habitat by connecting and revegetating private properties and public land with koala habitat from Tyabb to Bass.
 Scheduled to commence in May 2024, this project will play a pivotal role in bolstering the biodiversity of the area and facilitating the movement of wildlife, particularly koalas, between these regions.

 The project will be in collaboration between: